The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Introduction

 In this work we put for the first time upper limits on $f_{\rm AGN}$, based on the observed GW-AGN spatial correlation in the case of high-luminosity AGN.
 These upper limits are obtained through the application of a statistical method that uses for the first time as input the exact position of every AGN.
 The likelihood function $\mathcal{L}\left(f_{\rm AGN}\right)$ described in Section \ref{sec:like} takes also into account the incompleteness that characterizes the catalogue of potential hosts.
 We implement a likelihood maximization algorithm and check its performance on 3D Gaussian probability distributions as emulators of GW sky maps, and a mock catalogue of AGN.
-We then apply this method to check the spatial correlation between the objects of three all-sky catalogues of observed AGN and the 13 closest BBH mergers detected during third observing run of the LIGO and Virgo interferometers (O3).
+We then apply this method to check the spatial correlation between the objects of three all-sky catalogues of observed AGN and the 30 BBH mergers, with a 90\% Credible Interval (CI) on the redshift posterior distribution fully contained within $z=0.3$.
 Every AGN catalogue is characterized by a different lower cut in bolometric luminosity.

 This paper is organized as follows: in Section \ref{sec:dataset} we describe the properties of the observed all-sky AGN catalogues and of the detected GW events our statistical method is applied on.
 In the same section, we report how we generate the AGN mock catalogue and the Gaussian probability distributions necessary to test the likelihood performance.
 In Section \ref{sec:method} we describe in detail the analytical form of the likelihood function, how we test it on the mock AGN catalogue, and how we apply it to real data.
 In Section \ref{sec:res} we present the results of this application and the constraints on $f_{\rm AGN}$ it produces.
 Finally, in Section \ref{sec:concl} we draw conclusions from these results and discuss how they can be improved and generalised in the near future.